About the Test

 Interpreting test results

 Your test report will show your level of LDH and include information on the reference ranges applied to your results.
-Reference ranges are the test result ranges that are considered expected for a healthy individual.
+It is typically reported as units per liter (U/L).
+Reference ranges are the test result ranges considered expected for a healthy individual.

 LDH may be elevated in a wide range of diseases and medical conditions.
-Interpretation of an elevated LDH level depends on several factors, including the reason for the test, the patient’s history and physical exam, and other laboratory test results.
+Interpretation of an elevated LDH level depends on several factors, including the reason for the test, your history and physical exam, and other laboratory test results.

-Health problems that may cause elevated lactate dehydrogenase in the blood include:
+Health problems that may cause elevated LDH in the blood include:

 - Shock: A condition where not enough blood or oxygen reaches tissues or organs